-Like the Toshogu, the Taiyuinbyo features a mix of Buddhist and Shinto structures.
+Like the Toshogu, the Taiyuin features a mix of Buddhist and Shinto structures.
 It was common for places of worship to contain elements of both religions until the Meiji Period when Shinto was deliberately separated from Buddhism.
-Across the country, Buddhist elements were removed from shrines and vice versa, but at Taiyuinbyo the separation was not carried out completely.
-While Toshogu was officially made a shrine, the Taiyuinbyo became a subtemple of nearby Rinnoji Temple.
+Across the country, Buddhist elements were removed from shrines and vice versa, but at Taiyuin the separation was not carried out completely.
+While Toshogu was officially made a shrine, the Taiyuin became a subtemple of nearby Rinnoji Temple.

 Arriving at the Karamon Gate which stands majestically in front of the praying hall (haiden), look out for the famous sculpture of a white dragon that embellishes the transom of the gate.
 Visitors are allowed to enter the haiden and see its lovely interior decor featuring precious ornaments, an elegant coffered ceiling, nice carvings and gold lacquered pillars and walls.

 The main hall (honden) is located just behind the haiden but can only be viewed from the outside.
 The two halls are connected by a short corridor and the structures combined have a slightly subtle yet grand-looking facade.
 Next to the halls at the innermost precincts is Tokugawa Iemitsu's mausoleum, which lends a composed and dignified charm to the temple.

 900 yen (Taiyuin and Sanbutsudo)